juliafeec/html5_video_streaming/README.md

 This connection needs to be kept open the entire time, otherwise the tunneling will stop.

-You can only run one of the two versions below at a time.

-## Motion JPEG

-1 - On the camera server, run `python app.py` inside **motion_jpeg/flask_app_camera**.
-This will start the server on port 5000.

-In the camera server, you can go to `localhost:5000` and you should see the stream.

-Make sure the SSH tunneling is running for the remote version to work.
-Now you can go to `YOUR_EC2_PUBLIC_IP:8080` and you should see the same stream again, but this time it's going through AWS so there's some lag.

-2 - On AWS, run `python app.py` inside **motion_jpeg/flask_app_camera_ip**.
-This will start the server on port 5001.

-This app receives the frames from 1, overlays it and resends it.

-Now you can go to `YOUR_EC2_PUBLIC_IP:5001` and see the overlayed stream.

 ## Webm

 First install ffmpeg.
 This code relies on ffserver, which is no longer available in very recent versions of ffmpeg, so make sure you get something up to 3.4.x.